wulms/BiDirect_BIDS_Converter/README.md

 - In a first step the converted nii images will be simply converted into the BIDS file structure in the _nii_temp_ folder.
 But the nii images are not in the standard nomenclature.

 In a second step the _nii_ files in the _nii_temp_ folder will be moved and renamed to the final _nii_ folder.

-## Prerequisites

-_Computer_:
-- R and RStudio
-- actual versions of packages (this results in error messages in the beginning)
-- Windows or Linux machine (both tested)

-_Data_:
-- to start: a path to a folder (working directory)
-- this folder needs following substructure:
-  - working_directory/dicom/Baseline/Bidirect,00001
-  - working_directory/dicom/Baseline/Bidirect,00002
-  - working_directory/dicom/FollowUp/Bidirect,00001
-  - ~/dicom/session_01/studyname,sub_id
-- a dicom folder
-  - containing the session folders
-    - containing the dicom folders of each participant

-## How to use it?

-- the dicoms of your subjects need to be in one folder per timepoint!

-USING THE SCRIPTS

-- synchronize the data of the external drive into the "Bidirect_Dicom/dicom" folder
-- open the "scripts/dcm_converter.Rmd" script and run it step by step
-  - common issues - working directory not set in the markdown document, then the files for conversion are not found
-  - this script indices all subject folders in the dicom structure and compares them with a text document "dcm_converted.txt"
-  - the subjects that are not mentioned in the "dcm_converted" are converted and appended at the document
-- open the "scripts/json_indexing.Rmd" for indexing of the new json files containing sequence metainformationen and append it to the already scanned jsons
-- open the "scripts/json_wrangling_2.Rmd" for cleaning and structuring of the filenames, run it step-by-step

-- "reports/plausible implausibe" contain reports that use the outputted df of "json_wrangling_2" and shows you the actual data situation

-- move_files.Rmd
-  - moves plausible files to nii_BIDS
-    - including duplicate sequences (these contain an "_a.nii")
-  - copies duplicates to another folder for manual selection
-  - moves
-    - Smartbrains
-    - Clinical scanner preprocessed sequences
-    - Strange sequences

-#### longitudinal codebook

-Baseline -> s0
-FollowUp1 -> s2
-FollowUp2 -> s4
-FollowUp2_Plus -> s4_plus
-FollowUp3 -> s6
-FollowUp3_Plus -> ses6_plus

-#### standard nomenclature

-__anat__:
-_T1w_
-_T2w_
-_T2_star_
-_T2_flair_

-__func__:
-_rest72/133_
-_epi_emo_faces_ (only at baseline)

-__dwi__:
-_DTI_

-__plus__ (only at ses3 and ses4, additional high resolution scans for 200 subjects):
-_T1w_mod_
-_T2w_mod_
-_T2_star_mod_
-_T2_flair_VISTA_

-You need a dictionary for renaming your sequence names to the _standard nomenclature_.